Canadian authorities look to the courts to break blockade

 “This is an unprecedented demonstration.
 It has significant levels of fundraising, coordination and communication.
 They have command centers established here and across the country and beyond this country,” embattled Ottawa Police Chief Peter Sloly said.

-On Friday, amid signs that authorities might be prepared to get tough, police in Windsor and Ottawa awaited reinforcements from the Royal Canadian Mounted Police.
+On Friday, amid signs that authorities might be prepared to get tough, police in Windsor and Ottawa awaited reinforcements from the Royal Canadian Mounted Police, the federal police force.

+Ottawa’s mayor has asked for 1,800 additional police officers, nearly doubling the manpower available to the the city’s police force, which has 2,100 officers and civilian members.

+The reaction to the protests has also been marked by disagreements over who’s in charge.
+Canada’s emergency preparedness minister said this week that Ontario has ultimate responsibility, while the province’s transport minister said it is the federal government’s job to secure the border.

 The protests have spread outside Canada as well.
 Demonstrators angry over pandemic restrictions drove toward Paris in scattered convoys of camper vans, cars and trucks Friday in an effort to blockade the French capital, despite a police ban.